intel/QAT_Engine/README.md

     This message changes the engines mode to use the timer based polling feature.
 It must be sent if required after engine creation but before engine initialization.
 It should not be sent after engine initialization.
+    This message is not supported in the FreeBSD operating system.

 Message String: GET_NUM_CRYPTO_INSTANCES
 Param 3:        0